AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ### Action Status

 Upon Account migration to Frame.io V4, all custom Actions created in earlier versions will have a status of 'null' and will be automatically disabled.
 This provides users the opportunity to first update your Actions to use the V4 API before enabling as any Actions not updated will fail.
-To identify Actions in this state vist the Actions Settings page and refrence the column "Status" or, if using the API, by checking the is_active field.
+To identify Actions in this state vist the Actions Settings page and reference the column "Status" or, if using the API, by checking the is_active field.

 ### Actionable Reources: Files, Folders & Version Stacks